hhhhhhhhhn/itworks/README.md

 - `works()`: Tests all functions in the `tests` object, considers them failed if they throw an error (which is displayed).
 The function also returns [passedTests, totalTests].

 - `functions(functionlist).from(file)`: Similar to the require function.
 Imports the functions (given as an array of strings) even if they are not in `module.exports`.

+- `arrayEquals(array1, array2)`: Checks recursively if two arrays are equal.

+---
+### Note
+`console` functions were replaced with empty ones, to suppress console logs.
+Use the new `console.print` function instead.